jakob-forstmann/sentiment-analysis-of-youtube-comments/experiments/Training.md

 ## used approach to get the youtube comments
 This code imports the pandas library and a module called youtube_API, creates an instance of the youtube_API class, prompts the user to input a video ID, retrieves the comments from the YouTube video with the given ID using the youtube_API method "get_comments_from", converts the comments to a pandas series, and saves the series as a CSV file with a filename based on the video ID.
 In summary, this code fetches comments from a YouTube video and stores them in a CSV file for further analysis.

+Approach Used:

-This code is using the Google API Python client library to retrieve comments from a YouTube video and write them to a CSV file.
-Here is an explanation of what the code is doing:
+The code uses the Google API Python client library to connect to the YouTube Data API and retrieve comments from a specific YouTube video.

-Install the Google API Python client library: pip install google-api-python-client.

-Import necessary libraries: build and HttpError from googleapiclient.discovery, and csv.
+First, the necessary libraries are imported, including the build and HttpError classes from the googleapiclient.discovery module, as well as the csv module for writing the comments to a CSV file.

-Set up the API key, API service name, and API version.
-The API key is a unique identifier used to authenticate with the YouTube Data API.
-We need to obtain a valid API key from Google in order to use this code.
+Next, the API key, API service name, and API version are set up.
+The API key is a unique identifier that allows the code to authenticate with the YouTube Data API.

-Build the YouTube API client using the build() function, passing in the API service name, API version, and API key.
+Then, the YouTube API client is built using the build() method, passing in the API service name, API version, and API key as arguments.

-Create a request object to retrieve comment threads from a specific YouTube video.
-The part parameter specifies the snippet resource properties that the API response should include, and textFormat specifies the format in which the comment text should be returned.
+After that, a request object is created to retrieve comment threads from a specific YouTube video.
+The part parameter specifies which resource properties should be included in the API response, while textFormat specifies the format in which the comment text should be returned.
+The videoId parameter specifies the ID of the YouTube video from which to retrieve comments.

-Execute the request using the execute() method on the YouTube API client.
+Once the request object is set up, the execute() method is called on the YouTube API client to execute the API request and retrieve the comment threads.

-Open a new CSV file named "comments.csv" in write mode, and create a writer object using the csv.writer() method.

-Write the header row to the CSV file.

-Iterate through the comment threads returned in the API response, extract the comment text, and write it to the CSV file.
+Finally, the comments are written to a CSV file named "comments.csv" using the csv module.
+The code iterates through the comment threads returned in the API response, extracts the comment text from each thread, and writes it to the CSV file.

+How can it be reproduced? :

+To reproduce the results of this code, we need to follow these steps:

+Obtain a valid YouTube Data API key from Google.
+We can do this by creating a new project in the Google Cloud Console, enabling the YouTube Data API, and creating a new API key in the API credentials section.

+Install the Google API Python client library by running the command pip install google-api-python-client in your command prompt or terminal.

+Copy the code into a new Python script.

-To reproduce these results, we need to replace "Your_API_Key" with your own valid YouTube Data API key.
-You will also need to update the videoId parameter in the request object to the ID of the YouTube video from which you want to retrieve comments.
-Finally, you can modify the maxResults parameter to control the number of comments returned per API request.
-Once you have made these changes, you can run the code and it will write the comments to a CSV file named "comments.csv" in the same directory as the script.
+Replace "Your_API_Key" in the api_key variable with your own valid YouTube Data API key.

+Replace "unjcGyx8AKc" in the videoId parameter of the request object with the ID of the YouTube video from which you want to retrieve comments.
+You can find the video ID in the URL of the YouTube video.

+If we want to retrieve more or fewer than 20 comments, we can adjust the maxResults parameter in the request object.

+Run the Python script, and it will retrieve the comments from the specified YouTube video and write them to a CSV file named "comments.csv" in the same directory as the script.

+Note that the CSV file will only contain the comment text itself.
+If we want to include additional information about the comments, such as the author or timestamp, we need to modify the writerow() function accordingly.

 ## the amazon review dataset